golemfactory/golem-docs/docs/Ncreators/javascript/examples/results.md

 Note: In this example our tasks consist of single command: `node -v`. `ctx.run()` returns object that is then passed to `result` variable and printed.

-Index is the sequential number of a command (we have just 1 and start counting from 0), status of the result is "ok" == comand was normally completed and the actual results of the command are under `stdout`.
+Index is the sequential number of a command (we have just 1 and start counting from 0), status of the result is "ok" == command was normally completed and the actual results of the command are under `stdout`.

 ![result](/assets/result_log.png "Requestor script output logs")